joechiu/restfuld/README.md

 <br><br>

 # KNOWN ISSUES<br>
-SSL connection is disabled due to an unknown certificate repository issue<br>
+SSL connection wont work for self signed certificate due to an unknown certificate repository issue<br>
 Please refer to the comments in restful.conf for more details<br>

 # TODO<br>